yurt-page/documentation/dns.md

 * Zones have their own rules.
 You may be easily lost your domain or just blocked, censored or eliminated by a competitor.

-The jkl.mn will offer a Dynamic DNS service.
+For now the main idea is to make the jkl.mn to offer a Dynamic DNS service.
-Each subdomain will be a random onion domain so that no needs to be registered.
+Each subdomain will be a random onion domain so that no needs to be registered. https://github.com/yurt-page/dyndns-onion

-https://github.com/yurt-page/dyndns-onion
+But this creates a centralized point that I don't have resources to maintain.
+So maybe some decentralized Blockchain or DHT based approach would be better.

 ## nsupdate
 If you have an own DNS zone e.g. example.com then the DNS server supports a special command nsupdate which is an extension for DNS protocol.